Scroll to the bottom for more details!

 Add sauce and simmer on low heat until the meat and veggies are evenly coated and everything is heated through.

 Separate Lepp’s Butter Lettuce into individual leaves.
-Spoon a few tablespoons of sauce into a leaf.
+Spoon a few tablespoons of the meat mix into a leaf.
 Drizzle with some delicious sauce.

 Pass additional toppings around, and enjoy the fun of eating messy, drippy, delicious lettuce wraps!